Dextra Group | Reliable Connections

 Akkuyu Nuclear Power Plant is a nuclear power plant under construction at Akkuyu, in Büyükeceli, Mersin Province, Turkey.
 It will be the country’s first nuclear power plant.

-The four 1,200 MW VVER +3 units, with a total capacity of 4800 MW, is the world’s first nuclear power plant project implemented on BOO (build-own-operate) principles by a subsidiary of Rosatom – Akkuyu NGS Elektrik Uretim AS (Akkuyu Project Company).
+The four 1,200 MW VVER +3 units, with a total capacity of 4,800 MW, are the world’s first nuclear power plant project implemented on BOO (build-own-operate) principles by a subsidiary of Rosatom – Akkuyu NGS Elektrik Uretim AS (Akkuyu Project Company).

 Major construction of the first unit started in March 2018, and it is expected to become operational in 2023.